Want to hike with new friends?Join a group trip

 • Excess luggage

-• Options to upgrade accommodation: in Baiona to the parador, in Caldas de Reis to a city inn or rural inn (both with a pool), and the parador in Santiago - supplements apply, ask our team
+• Options to upgrade accommodation: in Baiona to the parador, in Caldas de Reis to a city inn or rural inn (both with a pool), in Santiago to the parador - supplements apply, ask our team

 • Items of a personal nature